DaveBackus/Data_Bootcamp_Book/py-fun1.md

 This is a good opportunity to practice our **Google fu**:

 **Exercise.** Use Google to search for "python exponents."
-How do we compute 2 to the power 3?
+Use what you find to compute 2 to the power 3.

 We find (after wading through the links) that exponents in Python are done this way:
 ```python